stelar-eu/GenericNER/README.md

 ### 3. Named Entity Recognition (NER)

 NER on given text for types specified by user.
-Available methods:
+Methods available:
 * InstaFoodRoBERTa (for food entities only)
 * LLM

 ### 4. Main Entity Selection (MES)

 Selection of single or multiple main entities that the text refers to.
-Available methods:
+Method available:
 * LLM

 ### 5. Entity Linking

 Linking of entities returned by NER module to k closest ontology entities.
 Ontology is given by the user.
-Available methods:
+Methods available:
 * [ChromaDB](https://www.trychroma.com/)
 * [bm25s](https://bm25s.github.io/)
 * LLM-augmented ChromaDB